Semi-Annual Reporting (SAR) Households

 Household Refusal or Failure to Cooperate

 The household must provide the information and verification needed to add the new member.
-Follow the charts below and on the next page to determine what actions to take when a household refuses or fails to provide the information and/or verification needed to add a new member to the household (Remember that the EW is responsible to assist the household to obtain verification when the household is unable to do so.
+Follow the charts below and on the next page to determine what actions to take when a household refuses or fails to provide the information and/or verification needed to add a new member to the household (Remember that the SSBS is responsible to assist the household to obtain verification when the household is unable to do so.
 Refer to Verification.

 HOUSEHOLD ACTION

-EW RESPONSE
+SSBS RESPONSE

 Semi-Annual Reporting Household Change Reporting Household